Siteimprove/alfa/docs/review/api/alfa-rules.api.md

         readonly "is-title-descriptive": {
             readonly type: "boolean";
             readonly message: "Does this title describe the content of the document?";
         };
+        readonly "is-heading-descriptive": {
+            readonly type: "boolean";
+            readonly message: "Does this heading describe the following content?";
+        };
     };
         {};